sergiusens/snappy-docs/build-snaps/node.md

 ### Parts

 Parts define how to build your app.
 Parts can be anything: programs, libraries, or other assets needed to create and run your application.
-In this case we just have one: the wethr source code.
+In this case we have one: the wethr source code.
 In other cases these can point to local directories, remote git repositories, or tarballs.

 The Node plugin will also bundle Node in the snap, so you can be sure that the version of Node you test against is included with your app.
 Dependencies from your package.json will also be bundled.